retorquere/zotero-better-bibtex/site/content/installation/preferences/hidden-preferences.md

 If you have unicode turned on you can still selectively replace some characters to plain-text commands; any characters entered here will always be replaced by their LaTeX-command counterparts.

-## autoExportDelay

-default: `5`

-If you have auto-exports set up, BBT will wait this many seconds before actually kicking off the exports to buffer multiple changes in quick succession setting off an unreasonable number of auto-exports.
-Minimum is 1 second.
-Changes to this preference take effect after restarting Zotero.

 ## autoExportIdleWait

 default: `10`

 Number of seconds to wait after your system goes idle before kicking off auto-exports.

-## autoPinDelay

-default: `0`

-When > 0, BBT will automatically pin the first citation keys it generates for an item after this many seconds.

 ## biblatexExtendedDateFormat